 Before you turn to the Internet—where there are more than 30,000 illegal online pharmacies that sell medicines that may contain little or no active ingredients or deadly poisons like paint thinner, arsenic and chalk—there are ways to safely buy your medicines without breaking the bank.

 First, shop around and talk to a local pharmacist to see if they have recommendations.
 People think that every pharmacy sells every medicine for the same price.
 That’s not true!
-That’s not true!
-And consider filling your prescriptions at small community pharmacies or specialty pharmacies – they often have the lowest prices in town.
+Also, consider filling your prescriptions at small community pharmacies or specialty pharmacies – they often have the best prices in town.

 In addition, here are some websites we recommend to safely save money on prescription medicines:

-- BlinkHealth.com negotiates with pharmacies to determine one low price for each medication and is accepted at over 57,000 pharmacies nationwide, including every major chain (except Walgreens) and almost all independent pharmacies.
+- BlinkHealth.pharmacy negotiates with pharmacies to determine one low price for each medication and is accepted at over 57,000 pharmacies nationwide, including every major chain (except Walgreens) and almost all independent pharmacies.

 - NeedyMeds.org offers a drug discount card that can save patients up to 80% on many prescription medicines; coupons and rebates; and Patient Assistance Programs that provide free or discounted medicines to eligible patients who are unable to afford them.